 “Cheers,” said Mike, raising a gin and tonic.

 “Cheers.”
 They clinked glasses and Mike looked down at the strip of shops below them.
 They were yellow in the streetlights, some still open and bright with late trade, others dark like shut eyes.
 Above them the night sky was clear and easy.
-A few stars twinkled through the city’s light, and a half moon swung on the horizon’s rim.
+A half moon swung on the horizon’s rim.
 The breeze was warm, the night familiar.

 “Good to be out of the noise,” said Mike.
 Adrienne faced him directly, her drink to one side and her hands beneath her chin.
 In this position, her face was ringed by light from a street lamp behind her.
 A gold aura emanated from her, and strands of hair lifted in the slight breeze like tendrils of saffron.
 Even though her face was in shadow, Mike could still make out her features, an exquisite amalgam of physical refinement and soulful beauty.